+This section is dedicated to the validation of our results.
 In Section 2.2 we presented an exact analysis, however, it is not applicable in realistic scenarios.
-Instead, we use an event-discrete simulation for validating our results.
+Instead, we use a event-discrete simulation for the validation.
 In the simulation we use the same assumptions as in the approximation, i.e. the user activities and the other-cell interferences are independently determined at every arrival event.
 We want to point out that the intention of the simulation is not the verification of our assumptions but to demonstrate the accuracy of the approximation.